jillesvangurp/jsonj/README.md

 - Yaml is supported with its own parser and serializer, both based on Jackson's jackson-dataformat-yaml.

 # Changelog
+- 2.11 Have more sensible way to set the id strategy on json sets that does not create a new set and modifies the current one instead.
+This bit me several times and once too many.
 - 2.10 Allow use of JsonDataObject in all the obvious places to easily add them to sets, objects, and arrays.
 - 2.9 Add isMutable() method to JsonDataObject and JsonElement interfaces.
 Support remove() and containsKey() on JsonDataObject.
 - 2.8 Add JsonDataObject interface to support creating domain classes based on JsonObject.